PisterLab/BotNet/README.md

 There are two primary places where experiments are defined on the Swarm-Sim side (environmental _scenarios_ and control _solutions_, see below).
 ​
 #### 6TiSCH Simulator: Standards Compliant IEEE802.15.4 Networking
-In this work we focus on 6TiSCH, a standards-compliant RF mesh networking protocol which is designed to be low-power, demand minimal computation overhead, and able to integrate with existing internet services.
+For communications, we utilize 6TiSCH, a standards-compliant RF mesh networking protocol which is designed to be low-power, demand minimal computation overhead, and able to integrate with existing internet services.
 Together, these features make it well-suited for use in high agent- count, low-cost autonomous systems.
 6TiSCH combines Time Synchronized Channel Hopping (TSCH) with Internet Protocol version 6 (IPv6).
 Time Synchronized Channel Hopping (TSCH) changes when and which channels are used in wireless communications to provide more reliable communications.